sahahn/parc_scaling/raw/README.md

 ### difumo

-The following folder was downloaded from https://parietal-inria.github.io/DiFuMo/
-Note: this folder was rather large so it was not uploaded to this git, but the following files were downloaded (and renamed!)
-They represent the highest resolution avaliable for each of the scales of parcellations.
+The following folder was downloaded from https://parietal-inria.github.io/DiFuMo/ They represent the highest resolution available for each of the scales of parcellations.
 The parcellations are then re-sampled from this original volumetric space.
+These have have in some cases been added with git lfs due to file size.

 -raw/difumo/64.nii.gz
 -raw/difumo/128.nii.gz